awsdocs/aws-tools-ado-vsts-user-guide/doc_source/tutorial-eb.md

 # Deploying an ASP\.NET Web App to AWS<a name="tutorial-eb"></a>

-The following tutorial demonstrates how to use the *AWS Elastic Beanstalk Deploy Application* task to deploy a web application to the AWS Cloud from a Visual Studio Team Services \(VSTS\) build definition\.
+The following tutorial demonstrates how to use the *AWS Elastic Beanstalk Deploy Application* task to deploy a web application to the AWS Cloud from an Azure DevOps build definition\.

 ## Prerequisites<a name="prerequisites"></a>
-+ The AWS Tools for VSTS installed in VSTS or an on\-premises Team Foundation Server\.
++ The AWS Toolkit for Azure DevOps installed in Azure DevOps or an on\-premises Azure DevOps Server\.
 + An AWS account and preferably an associated IAM user account\.
 + An AWS Elastic Beanstalk application and environment\.
-+ A code project for an *ASP\.NET Web Application \(\.NET Framework\)* or an *ASP\.NET Core Web Application*, which you will push to your VSTS project\.
++ A code project for an *ASP\.NET Web Application \(\.NET Framework\)* or an *ASP\.NET Core Web Application*, which you will push to your Azure DevOps project\.

 ## Deploying an ASP\.NET Application Using the AWS Elastic Beanstalk Deploy Application Task<a name="deploying-an-asp-net-application-using-the-aeblong-deployment-task"></a>

-Create a new VSTS project and upload your *ASP\.NET Web Application \(\.NET Framework\)* or *ASP\.NET Core Web Application* files to it\.
+Create a new Azure DevOps project and upload your *ASP\.NET Web Application \(\.NET Framework\)* or *ASP\.NET Core Web Application* files to it\.

 Then, add a new pipeline to the project based on the *ASP\.NET Core \(\.NET Framework\)* template, which will produce a Web Deploy archive for deployment\.
 To follow along with the screenshots shown below, use the classic editor \(that is, without YAML\)\.